Open-Source-Compliance/package-analysis/tools/automatization/Readme.md

-### Installations
+# Installations
-One prepare the setup for installation either via docker or via virtual environment.
+One can prepare the setup either via docker or via virtual environment.

 ## Via docker
 You need to first install docker in order to proceed to next steps